 2. Some people see activists as pests.
 What if they see us that way?

 That may happen, but if it does, it means either that we have been carelessly obnoxious or that they see Jesus as a pest now that they understand what he said.
 Jesus had an agenda, and he pushed it.
-He constantly talked about the new state of things, a new era of freedom under the direct reign of God, and he kept calling people to "follow him" into this new world.
+He was on a campaign, constantly talking about the new state of things, a new era of freedom under the direct reign of God.
+He kept calling people to "follow him" into this new world.
 Jesus pestered the religious establishment and finally confronted it in its power center, the Temple in Jerusalem (Matthew 21.12-13).

 The establishment had authorized certain foreign exchange clerks and some sellers of sacrificial animals to conduct their business in the prime location for it, an outer section of the Temple.
-This happened to be the only section where foreigners could pray without being executed for trespassing.
-Since the prayers of foreigners in the Temple had always been a main aim of everything God wanted to do through his Temple and his special nation, the religious establishment lost all credibility when it issued permits for business to be carried on there.
+This outer area happened to be the only section of the Temple where foreigners could pray without being executed for trespassing.
+Since the prayers of foreigners in the Temple had always been a main aim of everything God wanted to do through his Temple and his special nation, the religious establishment lost all moral credibility when it issued permits for business to be carried on there.